DavidRConnell/latex_documentation/README.md

 If `EXPORTPATH` is a single path the file is sent to that path.
 This means the `EXPORTPATH` can be set in a local docsrc instead of the global docsrc.
-Additionally, all the paths can be set globally and the `EXPORTPATH` will be expected to be in the same order as `DOCPATH`.
+Additionally, all the paths can be set globally, in which case `EXPORTPATH` is expected to be in the same order as `DOCPATH` as in the example file above.
 In case there's uncertainty in if/where the PDF will be sent (or was sent if it didn't end up where it was supposed to), the dry run option can be passed to `buildtexpdf --dry-run`.